brentvollebregt/nitratine.net/page/4about.md

 </div>

 ### [Nitratine](http://nitratine.pythonanywhere.com/)
-Nitratine was a website I built before this to host all my content.
+Nitratine was a website I built before this site to host all my content.

-I is a fully dynamic server with a cms built in.
+It is a fully dynamic server with a cms built in.
 It can do server side scripting, uses Jinja for templating, has mobile support and more.

 I no longer use it as I felt a static site was much more suitable and easier to maintain.
+I still get a bit of traffic to it each day though.

 ![Desktop home split light dark snow]({{ site.baseurl }}{% link images/the-nitratine-project/nitratine1.png %})